pjaselin/Cubist/docs/index.rst

 Benchmarks
 ----------

 There are many literature examples demonstrating the power of Cubist and comparing it to Random Forest as well as other bootstrapped/boosted models.
-Some of these are compiled here: [Cubist in Use](https://www.rulequest.com/cubist-pubs.html).
-To demonstrate this, some benchmark scripts are provided in the respectively named folder.
+Some of these are compiled here: `Cubist in Use <https://www.rulequest.com/cubist-pubs.html>`_.

 Literature
 ----------